-Documented Family History & Genealogy
+Documented Genealogy & Family History

 Poulter and others conducted extensive research including interviews and correspondence with various people in Scotland, North America, and Australia.
 Poulter and the Clan MacCrimmon Society completed handwritten notes, a 30 foot long genealogy scroll, and three printed booklets.

-Additionally Poulter and the 2nd Chief of Clan MacCrimmon Society, Malcolm Roderick Mac Crimmon, developed a 2nd version, partially typewritten, of the above document. t was donated to the Society of Genealogists of London in December 1943.
-This second version was reviewed and photographed in July 2018 by JB McCrummen and Andrew MacLeod, genealogist for Clan MacLeod Society.
+Poulter and the 2nd Chief of Clan MacCrimmon Society, Malcolm Roderick Mac Crimmon, complied and wrote a partially typewritten version of the "Genealogy and Family History" .
+Poulter and 2nd Chief of Clan MacCrimmon Society, Malcolm Roderick Mac Crimmon, donated it to the Society of Genealogists of London in December 1943.
+This version was reviewed and photographed in July 2018 by JB McCrummen and Andrew MacLeod, genealogist for Clan MacLeod Society.

 30 Foot Long Genealogy Scroll

 Poulter also developed a handwritten 30 foot long Genealogy Scroll of the MacC' genealogy and family history.
 In 1937 the original was donated by Poulter to the Society of Antiquaries of Scotland.
 It is in the care of the National Museum of Scotland.
 In July 2018.
-In the photo in the upper right (left to right) JB McCrummen, Alan McCrimmon of Scotland, & Lisa McCrummen of Seattle are next to this important genealogy document.
+In the photo to the right (left to right) JB McCrummen, Alan McCrimmon of Scotland, & Lisa McCrummen of Seattle are next to this important genealogy document.

 Three Booklets Published by Clan MacCrimmon Society

-Between 1936 and 1938 George Poulter and the Clan MacCrimmon Society published three booklets.
+Between 1938 and 1939 George Poulter and the Clan MacCrimmon Society published three booklets.
 There are some important differences in the copy when comparing these booklets to the Genealogy Scroll and the two original documents noted above.